Jayd-H/CPP-Node-Route-Calculator/README.md

 ```
 The BuildNetwork function is responsible for parsing the data from the two csv files, places and links, and creating the datatype that will store them all.
 It consists of 3 distinct parts, the building of the network, the calculation of the maximum distance between two places, and the calculation of the longest link in the network.

-After processes all places as nodes and all links as arcs, the function then goes onto calculate the two nodes furthest apart from eachother.
+After processing all places as nodes and all links as arcs, the function then goes onto calculate the two nodes furthest apart from eachother.
 It does this by first initialising two Node pointers as a pair and iterating through the map, calculating the distance of each pair.
 After it has found the maximum distance, it saves the value along with the accompanying pair of nodes for use later.

 Once this has finished, it begins trying to find the longest arc (link) between two nodes.
 The logic is similar to the max distance section, however, this time the pair only contains neighbouring connections.
 After it has found the longest arc, it saves the values to be used later.
 I experimented with altering this logic to instead iterate through all the arcs, as each arc object contains its distance, therefore there will no extra calculations being made.
 This unfortunately did not end up being suitable with the current data types implementation, as you cannot easily get both associated nodes of an arc from the arc object alone, only the endNode.
 Therefore if I wanted to take this approach, I would need to modify the arc object to also include a member variable for the a startNode reference, which would produce extra performance overhead when using an arc for other operations.
 I personally did not see this trade-off as a beneficial in my program, not only because I wanted to keep the objects I created as minimal as possible, but mainly due to the fact that the MaxLink code only gets ran once, whereas there will be many more operations regarding arcs that do not need this extra variable.
 I thought that in a real world setting, the MaxLink will only be ran one and then potentially cached until the data changes, but the other commands will be ran multiple times with many variations.
 I think I made the right decision, however, there could be something that I am missing that I am simply too inexperienced to know.

-After it has gathered the MaxDist and MaxLink data, it creates two respective output streams and stores them in the navigation class for future use for when the commands get ran.
+After it has gathered the MaxDist and MaxLink data, it creates two respective output streams and stores them in the navigation class for future use for when the commands are run.
 Admittedly I did this so the results for the timing of both MaxLink and MaxDist would seem greatly reduced after hearing other students advice and finding out this was a common practice to the assignment.
 It still feels a bit cheaty though.

 **FindMaxDist() & FindMaxLink()**
 ```cpp